38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 The name may not sound that appetizing, but the dish truly is!
-These are essentially grilled meat patties sandwiched between crisp buns and then soaked into a rich and thick garlicky tomato sauce.
-What really enhances the flavor of these delicious burgers and makes them one of the most famous Turkish dishes is the part where these are steamed before they are served to you hot and dripping!
-You’re sure to fall in love with this delightful item that’s almost on all menus of cafes and food trucks serving fusion Turkish cuisine.
+These are grilled meat patties sandwiched between crisp buns and soaked into a rich, thick, garlicky tomato sauce.
+What enhances the flavour of these delicious burgers and makes them one of the most famous Turkish dishes is the part where they are steamed before they are served to you hot and dripping!
+You’re sure to fall in love with this delightful item that’s almost on all menus of cafes and food trucks serving fusion Turkish foods.

 37. Salep: An Orchid Drink